-HiPKI RCA establishes notifying and handling procedures in the event of security incident or system compromise and conducts the test annually.
+HiPKI RCA establishes incident and compromise reporting and handling procedures, and conducts the test annually.

 5.7.2.
 Computing Resources, Software, and/or Data Are Corrupted

 HiPKI RCA establishes recovery procedures in the event of computer resources, software or data corruption and conducts the drills annually.